Selecting a mixed breed is a great option if you’re not quite sure which type of dog will work for you and your family.

 If the stomach hasn’t been through a full turn, this can be rectified with surgery.
 However, once it’s happened, it will likely happen again.

-You’ll be able to spot this if your dog is lethargic, has lost their appetite, or is sensitive to touch.
+You can spot this if your dog is lethargic, has lost their appetite, or is sensitive to touch.

 Heart Problems